mattermost/docs/source/deployment/metrics.rst

   Profile reports are available without a Mattermost Enterprise Edition license.

-To learn how to set up runtime profiling, see the `pprof package GO documentation <https://golang.org/pkg/net/http/pprof/>`__.
-You can also visit the ``ip:port/metrics`` page for a complete list of metrics with descriptions.
+To learn how to set up runtime profiling, see the `pprof package Go documentation <https://golang.org/pkg/net/http/pprof/>`__.
+You can also visit the ``ip:port`` page for a complete list of metrics with descriptions.

 .. note::